RipaEx/ripa-faucet/README.md

-# Ark-Faucet
+# ripa-faucet

-This is a full front/backend implementation of a cryptocurrency faucet for Ark written in Node using the Express framework.
+This is a full front/backend implementation of a cryptocurrency faucet for Ripa written in Node using the Express framework.

 ## Getting Started

 First and foremost, you will need a MySQL server installed.
-Once the database server is running, create the ArkFaucet tables by running `db.sql` located inside the `DataModel` directory.
+Once the database server is running, create the ripa-faucet tables by running `db.sql` located inside the `DataModel` directory.

 Then, familiarize yourself with `config.json`
 ```